enricllagostera/p5.beholder/README.md

 ### API

-You can see detailed information about the library functions on the [API documentation](docs).
+You can see detailed information about the library functions on the [P5Beholder API documentation](https://enricllagostera.github.io/p5.beholder/P5Beholder.html).